anitasv/zoom/README.md

 ```
 You can do operations like zm.reset() on this object, by default it attaches listeners to the object given.

-If you are using NPM (https://www.npmjs.com/package/zoom-it), then
+If you are using NPM, then

 ```js
 var zoom = require("zoom-it");